Code of Conduct – 2024-2025

 Examples of disorderly conduct:

-1. Use and possession of all personal electronic devices is prohibited upon entering the school building in the morning until outside the school building after dismissal.
-Some examples of electronic devices include cell phones, iPods or music devices, cameras, games, and laser pointers (anything that uses electricity).
+- Use and possession of all personal electronic devices is prohibited upon entering the school day with the exception of the student’s assigned lunch period and hallway passing.
+Devices such as games, laser pointers, and other such devices are prohibited at ALL times.
 Personal computers may be used solely for academic reasons and must be approved by the administration prior to their use.

 B. Engage in conduct that is insubordinate.